 A Clean Tank Also Helps.

-Yes, keeping a tank clean is the reason we keep Amanos.
-But as we are now talking about not damaging the moss, aren’t we?
-It is better to keep that excess food and residues of feeds to a minimum so it doesn’t get stuck on your moss—the lesser the food sticks on the moss, the lesser your Amano’s feeding off of it.
+Yes, keeping a tank clean is the reason we keep amanos.
+But we are now talking about not damaging the moss, aren’t we?
+It is better to keep that excess food and residues of feeds to a minimum so it doesn’t get stuck on your moss—the lesser the food sticks on the moss, the lesser your amanos’ feeding off of it.

 Get More Plants

-You cannot feed commercial pellets to your Amano every time.
-You should know that an Amano’s first food of choice is algae, so create a habitat that generates food itself for your Amano.
-Having plants will help in harboring algae and other edible bacteria for your shrimps.
+You cannot feed commercial pellets to your amanos every time.
+You should know that their first choice of food is algae.
+So, you need to create a habitat that has a self-food-production system in place.
+Having plants will help harbor algae and other edible bacteria for your shrimp.

 Control Your Amano Population

 Overpopulation is the reason behind the shortage of everything in tanks.
 It leads to lesser space, lesser food, and more damage to your aquascape.
-If your tank is overpopulated with Amano, then they will eat whatever is in it.
-Feeding them becomes hard because only the bigger ones will be the one who snatches every food that you provide.
+If your tank is overpopulated with amanos, they will eat whatever is in it.
+Feeding them becomes hard because only the bigger ones will be the one who snatches a big share of the food that you provide.